jhap1982/giveituruguay/2002/2002-06-25 - Lansdowne Road, Dublin, Ireland/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Universally Speaking
+5. Universally Speaking
-Otherside
+6. Otherside
-Give It Away
+7. Give It Away
-Soul to Squeeze
+8. Soul to Squeeze
-Latest Disgrace tease
+9. Latest Disgrace tease
-Parallel Universe
+10. Parallel Universe
-Fox on the Run part of JOHN
+11. Fox on the Run part of JOHN
-Right on Time
+12. Right on Time
-Venice Queen
+13. Venice Queen
-I Could Have Lied
+14. I Could Have Lied
-Californication
+15. Californication
-Can't Stop
+16. Can't Stop
-Me and My Friends
+17. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Blue Monday tease
+18. Blue Monday tease
-Under the Bridge
+19. Under the Bridge
-The Power of Equality
+20. The Power of Equality

 ## Notes